Skip to content

 The purpose of an organizational map as a governance tool is not description — it is diagnosis.
 A map that accurately represents how the organization works reveals where governance is sound and where it has failed.
 It shows where decision authority is formally allocated but functionally contested.
 It shows where information is supposed to flow but actually stops.
 It shows where accountability is assigned on paper but held by no one in practice.

-The decision to build an organizational map is often prompted by a persistent, apparently intractable problem: a decision that should be straightforward takes months, a function that should be effective is consistently not, a team that should be coordinating is consistently at odds.
-These are symptoms of governance failures that are not visible on an org chart because org charts do not represent the dimensions of organizational life where governance failures occur.
+The decision to build one is often prompted by a persistent, apparently intractable problem: a decision that should be straightforward takes months, a function that should be effective is consistently not, a team that should be coordinating is consistently at odds.
+These are symptoms of governance failures that org charts cannot show, because org charts do not represent the dimensions of organizational life where governance failures occur.
+Understanding those dimensions, and how to map them, is the prerequisite for using organizational mapping as a governance tool.

 The Gap Between Formal and Functional Structure